 Hillsborough was one of the most important inland towns in colonial North Carolina and sports a fine collection of period homes.
 It has some very nice restaurants and is even starting to have a nightlife.
 Here’s the lodging options in town:

-The Inn at Teardrops: Built in the 1750s, this is the nicest place to stay in Hillsborough.
+The Inn at Teardrops: Built in the 1750s and located next door to the Colonial Inn, this is probably the nicest place to stay in Hillsborough.
 Furnished with antiques, woodworkers will notice scrub-plane marks on the doors and ceilings.
 The rooms do not have a TV.
 The owner bought one of Curtis Buchanan’s first chairs in the mid ’80s, proof of his good taste.
 A restaurant-worthy breakfast is included.
 The inn is located a block from Churton Street’s restaurants and bars.
 Five miles of back roads gets you to my place.
 Tell the owner I sent you, and he’ll give you a healthy discount.
-Tom Roberts 919-418-2488
+Tom Roberts 919-418-2488 JULY 2023 UPDATE: Closed for the time being.

 Microtel Inn: Located in the middle of Hillsborough’s attempt at a shopping district.
 It also has Hillsborough’s attempt at rush hour each morning.
 Four miles from me.
 Students seem to find it a decent and inexpensive place to stay.

 Holiday Inn: Just down the street, and a step up from the Microtel.

 There are many options that can be booked through Airbnb.com.
 The following ones are people that I know or places students have recommended.
 Note: The price at the top of the Airbnb.com page may not apply for your dates, so enter your dates to check pricing.